Top 13 Venture Capital Firms Investing in EdTech Startups

 • Industries of focus: EdTech, FinTech, Logistics

-• Geographical presence: San Francisco, California (invests in emerging markets)
+• Geographical presence: San Francisco, California (with a focus on emerging markets)

 • Founded: 2015

-• Notable portfolio: Clara, Facily, Shipper, Kargo, Nestcoin
+• Notable portfolio companies: Clara, Facily, Shipper, Kargo, Nestcoin

 • Portfolio size: 45 investments